ymuichiro/quick_learning_symbol_en/10_observer.md

 });
 ```

-After executing the above listener, announce the transaction to be sent to ALICE.
+After executing the above listener, announce the transaction to be sent to Alice.

-###### Sample outlet
+###### Sample output

 ```js
 > Promise {<pending>}